RadoslavSheytanov/bonus-automation/README.md

-# Bonus Templating System Documentation
+# Bonus Templating System (An Internal Excel Automation Tool) Documentation

 ## Overview
 The Bonus Templating System is a Streamlit application that allows users to process data from an Excel file and generate a CSV file based on the selected bonus type.
 The generated CSV file can be downloaded by the user.